4Geeks logo

 A repository is just a folder with code inside.
 For example, this repository contains all the code for the React.js library.

-The typical Github Repository Page Above you can see an explanation of the typical Github Repository Page
+Above, you can see an explanation of the typical GitHub Repository Page

-1. You can create new repositories for every project you start, and upload your code into that repo.
+1. You can create new repositories for every project you start, and upload your code into those repos.

 3. Give access to other developers to edit your code inside your repository.

-4. Any stranger can download your code, make changes and propose the changes for your approval.
+4. Anyone can download your code, make changes and propose the changes for your approval.

 5. Many other fabulous things you will discover.